FAQ

 Exceptions to this recommendation are as follows:

 When aggressive organic solvents are to be used, consider PEEK cartridges.
-Stainless steel OPTI-MAX cartridges are equipped with Kel-F end caps, so switch to PEEK for the few cases where solvent compatibility with Kel-F is a concern.
+Stainless steel OPTI-MAX cartridges are equipped with Kel-F end caps; switch to PEEK in the few cases where solvent compatibility with Kel-F is a concern.

 Use PEEK cartridges with PEEK OPTI-MAX housings for biocompatible systems like the Waters 625/626 and Dionex systems.